Ph.D., Ohio State University

 Dr. Basu's research on Indian women and inheritance laws has been published in She Comes to Take Her Rights: Indian Women, Property and Propriety (SUNY Press, 1999), and she is also the editor of the Dowry and Inheritance volume in the Kali for Women series Issues in Indian Feminism.
-Her forthcoming monograph The Trouble with Marriage: Feminists Confront Law and Violence in India (University of California Press, 2015) deals with marriage, divorce, violence and mediation, based in part on ethnographic observation of family courts, police stations, and mediation sessions.
+Her monograph The Trouble with Marriage: Feminists Confront Law and Violence in India (University of California Press, 2015) deals with marriage, divorce, violence and mediation, based in part on ethnographic observation of family courts, police stations, and mediation sessions.
 The anthology Conjugality Unbound: Sexual Economies, State Regulation and the Marital Form in India (Women Unlimited, 2015, coedited with Lucinda Ramberg) continues the critical exploration of marriage and conjugality.